capmec/pokedex-js/README.md

 - **Pokémon List**: Displays a list of Pokémon species with their names and images.
 - **Detailed Pokémon Information**: Provides detailed information about a selected Pokémon, including its name, image, height, weight, abilities, and types.
-- **Search and Filter**: Enables users to search for Pokémon by name or other attributes, and filter Pokémon by type, height, weight, etc.
 - **Responsive Design**: Supports a responsive design that adapts to different screen sizes and devices.

 ## Technologies Used